Aalborg Akvavit Distillery – the Silo Building

 The ambitious vision for Cloud City Aalborg aims to give life to the listed place without compromising the architectural and historical values that document its identity.
 A true balancing act to find the right connection between development and conservation, or “use through protection”, as the Agency for Culture and Palaces defines it.

 The silo building will be a unique space for culinary experiences and an innovative nano-brewery.
-The core of the programming has focused on involving the users of the future facilities in the distillery’s production craft as well as expose them to the local history and tradition, all of which will be orchestrated in spaces in which art and architecture do not go unnoticed.
+The core of the programming has focused on involving the users of the future facilities in the distillery’s production craft as well as exposing them to the local history and tradition, all of which will be orchestrated in spaces in which art and architecture do not go unnoticed.

 Breaking Down the Elements